naher94/rehanbutt.com/_projects/shineregistrybrand.markdown

 Explored the existing world of Shine Registry to get a sense for the brand and its visual identity.

+{% comment %}
   Once you are done exploring this rebrand of Shine Registry checkout the <a href="{% link _projects/shineregistry.markdown %}">full redesign project</a> as well, see where the home page is now.
+{% endcomment %}

 <div class="grid-x grid-padding-x grid-margin-y">
   <div class="cell medium-6">